Shivansh722/Shivansh722/README.md

  ---
  ## ✌️ Fun Things About Me

-  - Studying in third year of College
+  - Studying in fourth year of College
   - Tech Enthusiast
   - Interested in developing products that are meaningful
   - *Hobbies: Talking, Writing, Loving, ___ing*